 From the Owyhee Reservoir to the Oregon/Idaho border, the Owyhee flows through a remote, almost unpopulated area.
-Much of the river cuts through deeply incised canyons that along with canyon rims are home to mountain lion, bobcat, mule deer, California bighorn sheep, and a large variety of raptors.
+Much of the river cuts through deeply incised canyons that along with canvon rims are home to mountain lion, bobcat, mule deer, California bighorn sheep, and a large variety of raptors.
+Recreational use is increasing despite difficulty of access.